 CapricornThe Big Bad of Inkheart in a very literal sense.

 - Bald of Evil: In the film, due to having shaved it off.
-It also shows there that he used to have a Beard of Evil.
+It also shows there that he used to have a Beard of Evil while living in the novel but is clean-shaven in the film itself.
 It's unclear how much of this holds true in the novel itself.